 Major problem is labor shortage in the farm operations, the governments are promoting mechanization in all the possible ways to make the farming profitable.

 The farmers are coming forward to adopt transplanting with the help of self-propelled rice transplanter.

 Due to small land holding and weak economic position, farmers are not in a position to purchase the machine individually, but on hiring basis the technology should be adopted.

 The actual adoption rate of self-propelled rice transplanting technology among rice growers in many countries is low, which calls for improved technology and enhanced extension services for popularizing the self-propelled rice transplanting technology.

 In addition to agricultural, social and economic growth drivers of mechanisation, macroeconomic and intrinsic factors such as the growing population and demand, urbanisation, surge in agri exports such as tractors, improved flow of agricultural credit, labour migration and shortages are also necessitating the adoption of mechanised solutions in Indian agriculture for long-term and sustainable growth.

-The Global Rice Transplanter market is estimated at $XX Billion in 2020, growing at XX% CAGR till 2026.
+The Global Rice Transplanter market is estimated at $XX Billion in 2023, growing at XX% CAGR till 2030.